rawhex/hidiot.com/_docs/getting_tactile/getting_started.md

 So far we've looked at how to use buttons to turn on an LED.
 We've learned what a floating pin is and why it's bad.
 We've also looked at some logical operators.

-In the next tutorial we'll learn about the importance of *debouncing* and use the HIDIOT's buttons to control your computer.
-We'll build a photo booth trigger and we'll our own PC volume control buttons.
+In the [next section](/getting_tactile/improving_our_switch/) we'll learn about other ways of managing buttons, or in our case tact switches.

 ### What To Do Next